 He's particularly active in Gathering for Gardner and the associated Celebration of Mind initiative.
-He was fortunate to know Gardner for the last ten years of his life, and is chairing the Martin Gardner Centennial Committee.
-He's also part of the team heading up Mathematics Awareness Month 2014.
+He was fortunate to know Gardner for the last ten years of his life, and chairs the Martin Gardner Centennial Committee.
+He was also part of the team heading up Mathematics Awareness Month 2014.

 In 1997, Colm received the MAA's Allendoerfer Award for excellence in expository writing, for an article on image compression using wavelets from Mathematics Magazine (Dec 1996).
 His interests are broad, and include algebra, number and geometry.

 He earned a B.Sc. and M.Sc. in mathematical science from University College Dublin, in his native Ireland, and a Ph.D. from Cornell University for research in the abstract algebraic theory of quadratic forms, under Alex F.T.W.
 Rosenberg.